Farabouna/Machine_learning/README.md

 # 📚 Machine Learning Projects Repository 🤖
-Welcome to the Machine Learning Projects repository!
+Welcome to the Machine Learning Projects Repository!
 This folder contains three exciting machine learning projects, each with its unique approach and application:

 ---